 - Sprinkle with the parmesan cheese, and basil, and toss

 The fun part about this picnic is you can do it at home with all the conveniences at your fingertips.
 And, what would a barbeque be without baked beans and homemade ice cream?

 - Homemade Fruit Ice Cream

 - 2 ½ cups chili beans

-- 8 slices bacon, uncooked, cut in pieces
+- 8 slices of bacon, uncooked, cut into pieces

 - 1 cup catsup